rohan17ghy/algodiary/README.md

 -Copy the `./node_modules/fyers-web-sdk-v3/HSM_Package/hslib.js` file from `fyers-web-sdk-v3` and replace it in the original `./node_modules/fyers-api-v3/HSM_Package/hslib.js`
 -In `hslib.js` replace this line `const WebSocket = window.WebSocket || window.MozWebSocket;` with `const WebSocket = require('ws');`
--In `hslib.js` replace this line `module.exports = HSWebSocket` with `export {HSWebSocket};`
+-In `hslib.js` replace this line `module.exports = HSWebSocket` with `export {HSWebSocket};` -There is a `fyers-api-v3.zip` file which contains the right files which are supported in next project.
+We can replace this folder in `node_modules`